When are trace ideals finite?: Trace ideals in dimension one

 \begin{cor} Let $R$ be a numerical semigroup ring.
 If $K$ is a finite field, then $\Tr(R)(=\regTr(R)\cup \{0\})$ is finite. \end{cor}

 \begin{proof} Since $R/(R:\ol{R})$ is a finite set, there are only a finite number of ideals containing $R:\ol{R}$ in $R$.
 In particular, trace ideals are finite by Fact \ref{fact4.1}. \end{proof}

-With the above observation, in what follows, let $(R, \fkm)$ be a one-dimensional Cohen-Macaulay complete local ring and suppose that $R$ contains an infinite field $K$ as a subring (i.e., $R$ is a $K$-algebra).
+In what follows, let $(R, \fkm)$ be a one-dimensional Cohen-Macaulay complete local ring and suppose that $R$ contains an infinite field $K$ as a subring (i.e., $R$ is a $K$-algebra).
 Suppose that $\ol{R}$ is finitely generated as an $R$-module.
 Then, $R$ has the canonical module $\omega_R$ and we can choose an $\fkm$-primary ideal $\omega$ in $R$ as the canonical module (see \cite[4.6 Theorem]{LW} and \cite[Proposition 3.3.18]{BH}).
 Because $R/\fkm$ is also an infinite field, there exists a non-zerodivisor $a\in \omega$ of $R$ such that $\omega^{n+1}=a\omega^n$ for some $n>0$.
+Furthermore, we have an isomorphism